-Want to join California Promise for Fall 2018?
+Want to join California Promise for Spring 2019?

-The California Promise program is open to all Fall 2018 incoming freshmen and transfer students who are California residents for tuition purposes (this includes CA Dream Act students).
+The California Promise program is open to all Spring 2019 incoming frosh and transfer students who are California residents for tuition purposes (this includes CA Dream Act students).
 There is a two-step process to join-